caldwell/http-log-to-statsd/README.md

 The predicate is composed of a left value, an operator, and a right value (in that order).
 The currently supported operators are `<`,`>`, and `=` for less-than, greater-than, and equality, respectively.
-If either value has a `.` then both values are parsed and compared as floats, otherwise they are parsed as 64 bit integers.
+If either value contains single-quotes then both values are parsed and compared as strings (see Predicate String Quoting Rules, below).
+Otherwise, If either value has a `.` then both values are parsed and compared as floats, otherwise they are parsed as 64 bit integers.

 If the predicate is true then the 'if case' is evaluated.
 If it is false and an 'else case' exists, the 'else case' is evaluated.
 The 'if' and 'else' cases can be any field (other than another Conditional Field).

+#### Predicate String Quoting Rules

+Strings values in conditional field predicates must be surrounded by single quotes and may not contain whitespace, `'`, `<`, `=`, or `>` characters.
+This is mostly due to the really cheesy parser currently in use.

 Examples: